-Bo Burnham’s feature film debut won him multiple awards last year and it’s already on Amazon Prime for you to see what all the fuss is about.
-Elsie Fisher gives a breakthrough performance as a young lady who makes YouTube videos that pretty much only she sees and struggles her way through the most socially awkward years of existence.
-Smart, moving, and incredibly clever, this is a great comedy that rings of enough truth that it hurts.
+Bo Burnham’s feature-film debut won him multiple awards last year, and it’s already on Amazon Prime for you to see what all the fuss is about.
+Elsie Fisher gives a breakthrough performance as a young lady who makes YouTube videos that pretty much only she sees as she struggles her way through the most socially awkward years of existence.
+Smart, moving, and incredibly clever, this is a great comedy that rings true enough that it hurts.

-Florence Pugh had one of the best years for a young actress in movie history in 2019, anchored mostly by her Oscar-nominated work in Little Women and critical acclaim for Midsommar.
-However, this was actually the prologue, a fun little comedy based on the true story of an amateur wrestler’s rise to fame.
+In 2019, Florence Pugh had one of the best years for a young actress in movie history, anchored mostly by her Oscar-nominated work in Little Women and critical acclaim for Midsommar.
+But this film was actually the prologue, a fun little comedy based on the true story of an amateur wrestler’s rise to fame.
 Pugh is charming and believable, and watching this now just reveals her already remarkable range.

 Hal Ashby’s 1971 black comedy about the strange friendship that forms between a young man and an old woman became a beloved movie after its release, playing on college campuses and in art-house theaters before really breaking out on VHS.
 It’s amazing to consider how a movie that was basically ignored when it was released would be on most lists of the best comedies of all time just a generation later.

-Christian Slater kinda does a Jack Nicholson impression and Winona Ryder is at the peak of her ’80s emo-charm in this clever satire of high-school life.
-Ryder plays the high-school outcast, and Slater plays the guy who teaches revenge is a dish best served with an attitude.
+Christian Slater kinda does a Jack Nicholson impression, and Winona Ryder is at the peak of her ’80s emo-charm in this clever satire of high-school life.
+Ryder plays the school outcast with Slater as the guy who teaches that revenge is a dish best served with an attitude.

-Steven Soderbergh came back from a semi-retirement with this 2017 heist comedy with a remarkably wonderful cast.
+Steven Soderbergh came back from semi-retirement with this 2017 heist comedy featuring a remarkably wonderful cast.
 It’s led by Channing Tatum, but this movie also features simply great performances from Daniel Craig, Riley Keough, and Adam Driver.
-It’s a fun, smart movie that’s actually made for adults, which means almost everyone ignored it in theaters.
+This is a fun, smart movie that’s actually made for adults, which means almost everyone ignored it in theaters.
 Make up for that oversight now.

-No, sorry, not the Eddie Murphy remake with the fat suits, but the Jerry Lewis original from all the way back in 1963.
-This is one of Jerry’s best, a movie that really highlights his comic timing and fearlessness in terms of doing whatever it takes to get a laugh.
-Lewis is often imitated without being fully appreciated.
+No, sorry, not the Eddie Murphy remake with the fat suits but the Jerry Lewis original from all the way back in 1963.
+This is one of Lewis’s best, a movie that really highlights his comic timing and fearlessness in doing whatever it takes to get a laugh.
+He is often imitated without being fully appreciated.

 Craig Johnson directed this dramedy about fraternal twins played wonderfully by Bill Hader and Kristen Wiig that won the Screenwriting Award at Sundance in 2014.
 Hader plays Milo, a suicidal young man — yes, it’s mostly a comedy — who goes to live with his sister after an attempt.
 Wiig and Hader have wonderful chemistry as siblings, making their dynamic completely believable.
 It’s also got one of the best lip-sync scenes ever.